yaseen95/etchedjournal/README.md

 ## Encryption
 ### Entry/Etches
-For every new entry, an IV and key are generated.
-The IV and key are used to encrypt etches.
-Process outlined below

-1. Generate secure random iv and key
-2. Use key and iv are used as input to AES encrypt every etch for an entry
-3. The key and iv are then encrypted by the Master Encryption Key and uploaded alongside the message content to the server.
+For each etch, an IV and key are randomly generated and used for encryption.
+The key and iv are then encrypted by the Master Encryption Key (and a new iv) and uploaded alongside the message content to the server.

 ### Master Encryption Key
 The master encryption key is used to encrypt all the other data sent to the servers.
 This will